 Being anxious about an upcoming deadline or date is normal.
 But for those suffering from a true anxiety disorder, it's not a fleeting emotion that can just be shaken off.

-Everyone is guilty of using certain phrases for dramatic effect: "I'm going to have a nervous breakdown!"
+Everyone is guilty of using certain anxiety-driven phrases for dramatic effect: "I'm going to have a nervous breakdown!"
 "This is giving me a total panic attack right now."
 But these words have the power to do more than just offend people—they could trigger someone who is actually suffering.

 I have suffered from general anxiety disorder for as long as I can remember.
 But I didn't truly understand it or begin to seek help until I began having panic attacks when I was 19.
 Therapy, medicine, family, and time have all helped me regain control over my anxiety, but now and then it hits me hard.
 (Related: 13 Apps That Can Help Ease Depression and Anxiety)